 Styles of Art in the Viking Age

 During the Viking age, Norse people apparently did not create art for art's sake.
 There are few examples of decorated objects having no purpose other than to display their ornamentation.
 Instead, Norse art is characterized by extraordinary ornamentation of everyday objects.
 Even the humblest objects are elaborately and unrestrainedly decorated.
 Silver beads and wires were welded to the silver surface to create the brooch shown to the left.
 The axehead shown to the right was decorated by cutting groves into the iron axehead, then pounding a contrasting silver wire into the groves to create the design.
+Something as mundane as an ear scraper (a replica based on a historic find is shown) is decorated with a head and a hand on its backside (below).

 Many everyday objects were decorated in ways that required high levels of skill on the part of the artist.
 The historical carved wooden object shown to the right was probably a medallion worn around the neck for personal adornment.
 The object, about 40mm across (1½ in), has detailed, deep-relief carving.